MicrosoftDocs/defender-docs/articles/defender-for-cloud/software-inventory.md

 To see the software inventory, one of these paid plans must be enabled.
 - [Defender CSPM plan](concept-cloud-security-posture-management.md) with [agentless machine scanning](concept-agentless-data-collection.md) enabled.
-- [Defender for Server Plan 1 or Plan 2](defender-for-servers-introduction.md) with [Defender for Endpoint integration](integration-defender-for-endpoint.md), or Defender for Servers Plan 2 with agentless machine scanning enabled.
+- [Defender for Server Plan 1 or Plan 2](defender-for-servers-introduction.md) with [Defender for Endpoint integration](integration-defender-for-endpoint.md) enabled, or Defender for Servers Plan 2 with agentless machine scanning enabled.
 - If software that isn't supported appears in the inventory, only limited data will be available.